andrewgcodes/treehacks2024/README.md

 We didn't have time to figure out how to deploy the LLM so we went with our fine-tuned Mistral-7b model (which also performed better).

 ## Fine-tuning:
-We LORA fine-tuned Mistral-7b using MonsterAPI's online platform: MonsterAPI.ai Thank you to the team for giving us free credits!
+We LORA fine-tuned Mistral-7b using MonsterAPI's online platform: MonsterAPI.ai.
+(Thank you to the team for giving us free credits!)
+Settings: one epoch, Lora R = 8, Lora Alpha = 16, Dropout = 0, Bias = none, Gradient accumulation steps = 32, Lr = 0.0002, warmup steps = 100

+Before fine-tuning, we prepared 250k recipes we got from online into a standard instruct format using this script: prepareRecipesForFinetuning.py
+The format is:
+You are an expert chef.
+You know about a lot of diverse cuisines.
+You write helpful tasty recipes.\n\n###Instruction: please think step by step and generate a detailed recipe for {prompt}\n\n###Response:{completion}

+We also lowercased all prompts and completions.
 We experimented with fine-tuning using 10k, 50k, and 250k recipes.
 We observed that using more data led to lower loss, but at diminishing returns.
 We deployed our fine-tuned Mistral-7b (250k examples) using MonsterAPI.ai